PabRod/Potential/README.md

 % Path integral
 s = PathIntegral(field, curve, dcurve, tmin, tmax);
 ```
-### Path integral over a conservative field
+### Path integral over a gradient field
-In the case of conservative fields the integral only depends in the initial and final points of the integration path.
+In the case of gradient fields the integral only depends in the initial and final points of the integration path.
 Thus, we can specify only those points regardless of the integration curve
 ```[Matlab]
 % Underlying field
 field = @(x) [-2.*x(1).*x(2), -x(1).^2];